 ~ ~ ~

-I’ve placed a link below to Part One of my 8 part series.
-I honestly think you should pop over there and take a look for yourself, if you are interested in this sort of thing, and then nip back here to resume where you left off.
-But remember, I read the original document so that you need not.
-For long, dry and dusty it was at some points, but fascinating reading at times.
-Also I’ve added a great many large and intriguing photos to run alongside the narrative – so you can thank me later; I hope you enjoy.
+This was the subject of my 8 part series: Building Stone of The Lincoln Memorial by Elaine S. McGee.
+I read the original document so that you need not.
+For long, dry and dusty it was at some points, but also fascinating reading at times.
+Click the ‘Building Stone of the Lincoln Memorial’ tab in the banner and have a look for yourself.
+I’ve added a great many large and intriguing photos to run alongside the narrative – so you can thank me later; I hope you enjoy.

 PART 1) Building Stone of the Lincoln Memorial